Skip to main content

 SAML 2.0

-What you provide to your IdP
+What to give your identity provider

 ValueFormat

-SP Entity IDhttps://your-collabase-domain/api/auth/saml/metadata
+Entity IDhttps://your-collabase-domain/api/auth/saml/metadata

-What you need from your IdP
+What you need from your identity provider

 FieldWhere to find it